doanduyhai/Xls2Bundles/README.markdown

 The XLS file has:

-- A "SETTING" sheet where you indicate the default locale and resource file name to be generated
+- A **SETTING** sheet where you indicate the default locale and resource file name to be generated
-- A "DEFAULT" sheet where you put all your default resource values
+- A **DEFAULT** sheet where you put all your default resource values
 - As many extra sheets as the number of locales you want to support.
-For example you'll have a "en_US" sheet for American english locale and "fr_FR" for french locale.
+For example you'll have a **en_US** sheet for American english locale and **fr_FR** for french locale.
 You can add as many extra sheet you need.
 The sheet name should respect Java i18n locale naming though (fr or fr_FR for example)

- The plugin will generate as many resource bundles files as there are locale sheets in the XLS, including the DEFAULT locale sheet.
+ The plugin will generate as many resource bundles files as there are locale sheets in the XLS, including the **DEFAULT** locale sheet.
- The DEFAULT sheet will serve as base template for other locales.
+ The **DEFAULT** sheet will serve as base template for other locales.
- If a property in "DEFAULT" is not found in a locale sheet, it will be added to this locale (with the message in default language though).
+ If a property in **DEFAULT** is not found in a locale sheet, it will be added to this locale (with the message in default language though).
- If a property from "DEFAULT" already exists in the locale sheet, its value will be kept and not overriden If a property exists in the local sheet but not in the "DEFAULT" sheet, it will also be kept
+ If a property from **DEFAULT** already exists in the locale sheet, its value will be kept and not overriden If a property exists in the local sheet but not in the **DEFAULT** sheet, it will also be kept

  Ex: